eduraices/react-nb-spring-mongo-starter/README.md

 * Docker daemon and client installed on dev machine, physically
 * LINUX Shell console, basic commands
 * Code editor, NetBeans as in example for backend project, VSC for frontend
+* Basic knowledges about Javascript and Java languages, Html, Css and JSON.

 ## Configuration